 Providing an infant New Testament Bible to all infants baptized at GSUMC;

 Support of our Church Mission Teams and other local causes such as the Ronald McDonald House with monetary contributions;

 Sponsoring and participating in a church-wide non-perishable food collection for Goochland Free Clinic and Family Services; Toiletries collection for Heart Havens (a UM home for developmentally disabled adults) and for the Goochland Women’s prison;

 Sponsoring and participating in an annual church-wide “Kits for Conference” drive, including Layette Baby Kits, Sewing Kits, School Kits, and Health Kits.
 These kits are delivered to Church World Services and distributed to those in need.

 Meetings: First Monday of each month, 7 pm, at the church (no meeting in August).
 Child care is provided.

 Summary: Our prayer shawl ministry, begun in April 2006, has about 12 active members.
 We knit and crochet shawls, lap robes, bookmarks, and prayer strips.
 We also have several people that work at home making fleece throws and blankets.
-All of these items are distributed to anyone that needs God’s loving embrace and comfort, not only in our church family, but in the surrounding community, to Mississippi for Hurricane Katrina victims, and our military in Iraq and around the world.
+All of these items are distributed to anyone that needs God’s loving embrace and comfort, not only in our church family, but in the surrounding community, to weather-ravaged areas of the US and the world as well as to our soldiers, wherever they serve.
 More than 100 have already been distributed.

 We invite you to join us in continuing this outreach ministry.
 Your prayers, monetary gifts, and yarn will be greatly appreciated.
 If you would like to learn how to knit or crochet and become a part of this group, then come out on Tuesday evenings and we will get you started.